 I encounter comments, and vocabulary that cuts deep into the being of who I really am as a birth mom.
 These statements that people throw around pertaining to adoption is crippling to my heart and to the hearts of many others.
 As with any sensitive topic, I think it is important to understand the truth behind the words we are spitting out of our mouths.

 As I begin writing about this topic on vocab, the reminders of all the other haunting questions and statements that have been spat my way start to surface in my mind.
 This vocabulary that people tend to throw around is not just individual words, there are statements made and questions asked to a birth mother (and even an adoptive parent or adoptee) that hurt and don't make sense.
 I don't pity or become angry with individuals who ask silly questions or make harsh comments.
 They don't understand the truth but, how could they if no one has educated them?

 I have found that many of the individuals closest to me are still so unaware of the brutality in their words when they speak to me about my choice.
-Their statements of, "oh I love telling others how brave you are because you gave up your baby" isn't encouraging, it is down right hurtful.
-How could one know this pain caused from their words, if I did not share it?
+Their statements of, "oh I love telling others how brave you are because you gave up your baby" isn't encouraging, it is downright hurtful.
+How could one know this pain caused by their words, if I did not share it?
 I have to share it.
-I have to share it not only for the other birth mothers out there with a grieving heart, but for myself.
+I have to share it not only for the other birth mothers out there with a grieving heart but for myself.
 I have to share it so that I can help put an end to the shameful words and ideas that surround adoption.

 Here it goes...